 The bright blue Insider comes with a folding bead, fits with a range of wheel sizes and widths, and weighs in at a sturdy 270g.

-A ton of great equipment manufacturers have sprung up in Washington, where Schwalbe is based, so it’s no wonder that they know what they’re about.
+Many great equipment manufacturers have sprung up in Washington, where Schwalbe is based, so it’s no wonder that they know what they’re about.

 The Insider is ideal for first-timers and occasional users, offering a quiet grippy ride for indoor sessions.